All-natural bug spray

-Put all these ingredients in a jar (preferably a plastic one if you are taking this into the shower with you).
-Get your skin wet with warm water to help open your pores, turn off water, massage scrub onto areas where you want to exfoliate and have smooth skin.
+Put all these ingredients in a jar or container that you can get your hand into.
+Get your skin wet with warm water to help open your pores, turn off water, massage the sea salt scrub onto areas where you want to exfoliate and have smooth skin.
 After you have massaged it in, turn shower back on and rinse off.
 You may want to put it all over.
 I especially like to put it on the rough areas like knees, elbows, feet.
 Feels great on shoulders, hips, arms, calves, etc. Careful stepping out of the shower as it may be a little slippy after your scrub.

 And the next installment…summer is here and we have probably all been indulging in the sun, a little right?

 Well here is a great recipe if that indulgence led to a little sunburn.
 Ouch!